In this post, you can learn how to do Options Trading in India, but before that, let us understand What is Options Trading in India.

 Step 4: Select the most liquid options

-You need to select the most liquid options at multiple strike prices by using various trading platforms like NSE India, money control, etc.
+You need to select the most liquid options at multiple strike prices by using various stock market apps like money control app, etc.

 After selling stocks, you need to create a watchlist and start tracking your watchlist.
 Investors can start buying stocks in both NSE and BSE.
 You need to follow the stock performance regularly.